For Farmers

 4. Erosion Control β€“ On volcanic slopes, plant cover crops or build terraces to keep your soil in place.

-Farmer Takeaway: A little effort in soil care now saves you money later and keeps your farm productive for generations.
+Practical tip: A little effort in soil care now saves you money later and keeps your farm productive for generations.

 🌾 Crop Recommendations